Traditional Bean Soup Recipe

 - If you forgot to soak your beans overnight, use the quick soak method: Cover beans with water and bring up to a boil.
 Turn off the heat and let them soak for one hour, then proceed with the recipe.

-- You can also use canned beans instead of dried and simmer for just 30 minutes to let the flavors meld.
+- You can use canned beans instead of dried and simmer for just 30 minutes to let the flavors meld.

 Soaking the beans over night helps them cook quicker and makes them easier to digest.
 If you didn't soak them overnight, use the quick soak method: Cover beans with water and bring up to a boil.
 Turn off the heat and let them soak for one hour, then proceed with the recipe.